nirabyte/ascii-waybar/README.md

     }
     ```

-    > You can install your preferred icon theme and update the name accordingly.<br/></br>
+    > You can install your preferred icon theme and update the name accordingly.

 4. Restart your waybar: